 BSN Guide – Bachelor of Science in Nursing Degree: Salary, Benefits & Programs

 When you choose a career in nursing, you are committing yourself to play a critical role in the medical system.
-Depending upon where and how you choose to practice, your responsibilities can range from hands-on care to research, to helping create public healthcare policy.
+Depending upon where and how you choose to practice, your responsibilities can range from care to research, to helping create public healthcare policy.
 Your career path begins with the type of degree that you pursue.
 A BSN, or Bachelor of Science in Nursing, is the degree that offers you the widest range of possibilities.

 Nurses who have earned their BSN degree will find themselves eligible to apply for many more positions and earning much higher compensation.
 They will be able to pursue graduate degrees in nursing and will receive training in more advanced skills, including those involving leadership and critical thinking.

 In this comprehensive guide, we have collected the information you need to know what pursuing your BSN entails, from why a BSN degree is a smart choice to helping you find the best programs and learn how to pay for your education.

 A BSN, Bachelor of Science in Nursing, is a four-year degree in nursing that is one of two degrees available to nurses.
 Unlike the ADN, the BSN degree provides two years of prerequisite courses and general education courses followed by another two years of nursing classes and clinical rotations.
 Becoming a Registered Nurse with a BSN degree promises higher compensation and opens many more doors.
 Many healthcare facilities have begun to require that their RNs have a BSN degree, even for entry-level nursing positions.

 Though the shortest route to becoming a Registered Nurse is to pursue the minimum requirement — a two-year Associates Degree in Nursing (ADN) which provides just enough education and clinical training for graduates to sit for the required exams and obtain their license — those who want to become RNs are strongly encouraged to pursue a BSN.